 Investigating the Case

 Get a good look at the image above.
-When I first examined the radiographs, I felt as if tooth #3 should have been the problem.
-I really liked the way #2 looked on the radiograph, but I was too quick to judge because this patient had pain to percussion on #2, which made me scratch my head a little.
+When I first examined the radiographs, I felt like tooth #3 should have been the problem. #2 looked like it was in good shape on the radiograph, but this patient had pain to percussion on #2, which made me scratch my head a little.
 That said, I diagnosed her with Previously Treated Tooth and Symptomatic Apical Periodontitis #2.
-I think we all know by now that in a case like this, I will take a CBCT.
-So, here we go…

 Sneaky Lateral Canals

-Now, I need to give a little disclaimer here.
-I re-treated this tooth with the GentleWave, and I don’t think that I would have been able to pick up that anatomy any other way.
-I wish I could fast forward a few months to see this thing heal.
-If it does, that will blow my mind — and it should blow yours, too, because it’s crazy that something so small could have such an effect!
-I promise to post the recall in another future post.
+Now, I need to give a little disclaimer.
+As I said before, I re-treated this tooth with the GentleWave root canal technology, and I don’t think that I would have been able to pick up that anatomy any other way.
+Dead serious.
+And it’s crazy that something so small could have such a dramatic impact on the comfort of the patient, but it really can.

-You can see that the tooth has been previously treated, but there is some furcation breakdown.
+Take a look and you can see the tooth has been previously treated, but there is some furcation breakdown.
 Once again, the root canal looks fabulous!!

-My point with this blog is that we need to think outside the box with our diagnosis and consider that these tiny little lateral canals could be the cause of a failing tooth.
-So don’t be so quick to extract!
-Instead, re-treat to try to see if you can save a natural tooth.
+My point with this blog is that we need to look at all the options with our diagnosis and consider that even the most minor lateral canals could be the cause of a failing tooth.
+Don’t be so quick to extract!
+Instead, re-treat to try and save a natural tooth.
 Your patients will thank you.

 A Handy Tool for Accessing Lateral Canals (and more)